How to grow Peas

 Peas don't like their roots being disturbed and one advantage of sowing into toilet roll holders as opposed to root trainers is that with toilet roll holders you can leave them in situ or peel away very carefully causing minimum disturbance to the roots.
 Keep compost moist and the Peas should germinate easily.

 Once seedlings are about 15cms high you need to harden off before planting out.
-It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside so place the guttering or tray of plants outside on milder days bringing inside at night.
-Dig a trench to fit the guttering and then slide the guttering compost into the trench and plant out; again this minimises root disturbance.
-Peas need support and depending on size, the dwarf variety will make do with pea sticks but taller varieties may require a net to scramble up.
+It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside so place the tray of plants outside on milder days bringing inside at night.
+When planting out minimise root disturbance.
+Peas need support and depending on size, the dwarf variety will make do with pea sticks but taller varieties will require a net to scramble up.
+Peas have tendrils whereas Runner and French Beans climb and wind around supports, tendrils need a net to climb up.

 In the same way as Lathyrus odoratus, the Sweet Pea, Peas put out many tendrils and if you have time it is a good idea to thin these out a bit otherwise, towards the end of the growing season, the peas can be a bit of a tangle which reduces growth and cropping.
 Apart from this, Peas don't need any real maintenance except to improve the crop ensure the crop does not run short of water once the flowers appear.
 Its always a good idea if buying seed or plants to select those with RHS merit which is an indication of best performance.